gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 **Step 2:** Set up query results location and then executed a simple query to get an idea of the data that is available in the logs.

--On the menu bar at the upper right of the page, chose `Settings` followed by `Manage`.
+On the menu bar at the upper right of the page, chose `Settings` followed by `Manage`.

--Set Location of query result to `s3://monitoring2345/results/`
+-*Set Location of query result to `s3://monitoring2345/results/`

--Chose Save.
+-*Chose Save.

 Select the Editor table and paste the following SQL query into the Query 1 panel.
 Replace #### with the numbers in your actual table, and choose Run.